Top 10 Best Thrash Metal Bands

 While many major thrash bands were busy playing radio rock in the 90s, Sodom continued to experiment with different blends of thrash, speed, and extreme metal.
 They also had a huge influence on the emerging Black and Death metal scene.
 For my money, they are the embodiment of what thrash metal is all about.

-?
-Power Trip Power Trip is an American thrash metal band formed in Dallas, Texas in 2008.
-Their sound has been described by critics as a cross between thrash metal and hardcore punk, as well as simply crossover thrash.
+Power Trip is an American thrash metal band formed in Dallas, Texas, in 2008.
+Their sound has been described by critics as a cross between thrash metal and hardcore punk, often referred to as crossover thrash.
+The band gained widespread acclaim with their 2017 album Nightmare Logic.

 Pantera is the best out of all ten of these bands due to their unique and original style of music.
 Phil Anselmo kicks ass, Vinnie Paul kicks too much ass on drums, Rex Brown is one of my favorite bass players.